studentpilotportal/Learn-Everything-Aviation/Radio Communications/The Phonetic Alphabet.md

 ## Saying Speeds

 Transmitting speeds are also similar to transmitting standard numbers.
-The separate digits of the speed followed by the word "knots."
-Controllers may omit the word "knots" when using terminology that already references the controller is referring to speed instructions or procedures.
+The separate digits of the speed followed by the word "knots" should be communicated.
+Controllers may omit the word "knots" when using terminology that already indicates that the controller is referring to speed instructions or procedures.
 For example, "reduce/increase speed to one two zero."

 When referring to Mach numbers, the word "Mach" (pronounced "mahk"), should precede the numbers.